lubuntu-team/manual/source/5/5.4/window_management.rst

 -   If you want to move something Always on bottom or Always on top you can move it back to :menuselection:`Normal`.
 -   The earlier mentioned :menuselection:`Iconify`, :menuselection:`Maximize`, and :menuselection:`Close`  options are also available here.
 -   :menuselection:`Roll up/down` rolls the window into the title-bar.
 -   :menuselection:`Un/Decorate` hides them title-bar.
+If you want to get decorations back press :kbd:`Alt+Space` and then select :menuselection:`Decorate` from the menu.

 .. image:: wm_menu.png